morningred88/AWS/DOP-C01_Devops_Prof/SDLC_Automation/SDLC_notes.md

 * You can give any instance name for on-premises instances, don't need to be AssetTag12010298EX.
 * One IAM user can only be used for one on-premises instance

+## CodePipeline - CodeCommint & CodeDeploy

+One CodePipeline for each branch in our CodeCommit repository

+We can use CodePipeline in one region, but use CodeDeploy in another region.